nicksiv/jitterbug/content/about.md

 ### Projects & works
-Some music tracks, incomplete drawings, photos and [[jello dashboard|https://github.com/nicksiv/jello-dashboard]]
+Some music tracks, incomplete drawings, photos and [Jello Dashboard](https://github.com/nicksiv/jello-dashboard)

 If you want to say 👋 hello, you can contact me via the following: